Sport and the Arts

 Loughborough University has made a unique contribution to the world of sport for over sixty years, bringing together exceptional athletes, facilities, coaching and research expertise, and extensive partnerships with major sports organisations.

-Some of the most celebrated names in sport have studied at the University including; world record breaking athletes Sebastian Coe, Paula Radcliffe, David Moorcroft and Steve Backley, and probably the greatest-ever Paralympian Tanni Grey-Thompson, England cricketer Monty Panesar, and World Cup winning England rugby coach Clive Woodward.
+Some of the most celebrated names in sport – including world record breaking athletes Sebastian Coe and Paula Radcliffe, one of the greatest-ever Paralympians, Tanni Grey-Thompson, and World Cup winning England rugby coach Clive Woodward – have studied at Loughborough.

-Loughborough was chosen as the official Preparation Camp for Team GB in the run-up to the 2012 Olympics.
+Loughborough was chosen as the official Preparation Camp for Team GB in the run-up to the London 2012 Olympic Games.
 Over 500 Team GB athletes, alongside support staff, coaches and officials visited the camp to be officially ‘kitted out’.

 A number of teams also utilised the sporting facilities on campus to complete their final preparations for the Games.